benjaminzwhite/reasoning-models/README.md

 - [X-Reasoner: Towards Generalizable Reasoning Across Modalities and Domains](https://arxiv.org/abs/2505.03981) - Microsoft Research, they train entirely on text and find that reasoning transfers to multimodal (image) performance
 - [Putting the Value Back in RL: Better Test-Time Scaling by Unifying LLM Reasoners With Verifiers](https://arxiv.org/abs/2505.04842) - jointly train reasoner and verifier
 - [Reinforcement Learning: A Comprehensive Overview](https://arxiv.org/abs/2412.05265) - entire book by Kevin P Murphy (probabilistic machine learning author); not entirely about reasoning models but has nice sections on RL+LLMs and related subjects
+- [Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space](https://arxiv.org/abs/2505.13308) - seems to be training-free, need to re-read to be clear

 #### Topic - General or unsorted